 There's new Downtown Disney parking, as well.
 The Stitch lot we've always used for Downtown Disney is no longer for guest use.
 The new Downtown Disney lot is on the other side of the Paradise Pier Hotel.

 The Toy Story lot is also expanding with over 2,000 additional spaces and more entrances.
 We are most excited to hear that bathrooms are being built!
 (Anyone with a potty training toddler knows what we're talking about!)
 Guests who park at Toy Story lot will begin going through security screening before boarding the shuttle buses to eliminate screening in the esplanade outside the theme parks at peak times.

 Universal Studios Hollywood

-Running Universal 5K — May 11, 2019 — Have you ever wished you could run down the streets where movies like Back to the Future, King Kong, How the Grinch Stole Christmas, War of the Worlds and so many more were filmed?
-Get your running shoes laced up, because Universal Studios is opening up the gates for the first Running Universal 5K event Featuring Illumination’s Minions.
-The event kicks off May 11, 2019, with a 6 a.m. race time.
-You’ll rush through the front gates into the Upper Lot and make your way to the Backlot, racing through iconic movie sets.
-Finish at the 5 Towers on Universal CityWalk and find yourself surrounded by a party with live music, food and beverages (included!) and plenty of post-race swag (like collectible Minion pins and more).
-Runners must be at least 5 years old on race day — no strollers or baby carriers allowed — but you can wear costumes that fit specific guidelines.
-Register in advance.
-Hop here to find the route map, registration and Running Universal Minion 5K event info.
+Running Universal 5K — May 11, 2019 — Have you ever wished you could run down the streets where movies such as "Back to the Future," "King Kong," "How the Grinch Stole Christmas," "War of the Worlds" and so many more were filmed?
+Universal Studios opened up the gates for the first Running Universal 5K event, featuring Illumination’s Minions.
+The event kicked off May 11, 2019, with a 6 a.m. race time.
+Runners rushed through the front gates into the Upper Lot and made their way to the Backlot, racing through iconic movie sets before finishing at the 5 Towers on Universal CityWalk.
+The finish line festivities included a party with live music, food and beverages (included!) and plenty of post-race swag (including collectible Minion pins and more).

 What’s Coming to Disneyland and Universal in 2020 and Beyond